-In Section V.A, we establish how mobile money can shield households from sliding into poverty by smoothing consumption for the poorest households.
-In addition to transient poverty, we are particularly interested in expenditure components and behaviors impacted by shocks that are related to long-term outcomes, such as investments in health and education, as well as household labor supply, as these may impact the ability of households to escape the chronic poverty trap associated with intergenerational transmission of poverty.
+In section 5.1, we establish how mobile money can shield households from sliding into poverty by smoothing consumption for the poorest households.
+In addition to transient poverty, we are particularly interested in expenditure components and behaviors impacted by shocks that are related to long-term outcomes, such as investments in health and education as well as household labor supply, as these may impact the ability of households to escape chronic poverty trap associated with intergenerational transmission of poverty.

-1. Preventative health expenditure and health investments
+5.3.1 Preventative health expenditure and health investments

 In the sub-Saharan African context, private health expenditure is an important component of human capital investments at the household level.
-The inadequacy of the public health system compels households to rely often on out-of-pocket health expenditures.
-To avoid having health expenditures impacted by rainfall shocks through illness, we focus on preventative health expenditure.
-We also look at a specific private health investment and the use of bed nets and treated bed nets.
+The inadequacy of the public health system compels households to often rely on out-of-pocket health expenditures.
+To avoid having health expenditures impacted by rainfall shocks through illness, 35 we focus on preventative health expenditure.36 We also look at a specific private health investment and the use of bed nets and treated bed nets.